run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 Description:

 * `required`: is the parameter mandatory for submitting a Job.
+Default is false.
+* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
+Default is true
 * `default.value`: if provided, serves as the default value for this parameter.
-* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
 * `options`: list of strings.
-The list provides the XXXX editable works?
+The list is a closed list.

 Example: set a closed list of possible images.